Life Conference 2024

 • interpretation of the key focusing areas from PRA Funded Re CP/ SS (if it is released before the conference)

-Speakers: Wei Hou, Grant Thornton and Shreyas Sridhar, Canada Life
+Speakers: Wei Hou, Gallagher Re and Shreyas Sridhar, Canada Life

 In this interactive workshop, the IFoA’s Climate Scenario Working Party will support a room full of storytellers as they develop a climate scenario to inform business strategy.